 school.
 There were 0.58 million students in senior secondary schools; among them 44% were studying in regular senior secondary schools and 56% in specialized secondary schools and technical schools.
 Yang (2018).
 Page 102

-Mass organizations like All-China Federation of Labor, the New Democratic Youth League, the Sino-Soviet Friendship Association, the All-China Federation of Democratic Youth, and the All-China Democratic Women's Federation.
-They engage in rigorous educational and propaganda efforts, often establishing their own educational institutions and releasing publications tailored to their members.
-The Sino-Soviet Friendship Association primarily operates at this level, actively advocating for Soviet ideology, technology, and culture in China.
-To achieve this objective, it arranges nationwide lecture tours featuring teams of Soviet experts, artists, and intellectuals from various disciplines.
-Due to the initial low level of education, the nationwide proliferation of basic-level educational opportunities in the early years of the PRC aligned with both ideological objectives of minimizing class disparities and a practical focus on cultivating a skilled workforce.
-Nonetheless, concerns regarding the latter influenced policymakers from the outset.
-Faced with limited resources, policymakers prioritized leveraging the quicker results anticipated from enhancing the existing secondary and tertiary educational facilities in urban centers, even if it meant sacrificing a more equitable approach to educational expansion.
+Mass organizations like All-China Federation of Labor, the New Democratic Youth League, the Sino-Soviet Friendship Association, the All-China Federation of Democratic Youth, and the All-China Democratic Women's Federation engaged in rigorous educational and propaganda efforts, often establishing their own educational institutions and releasing publications tailored to their members.
+The Sino-Soviet Friendship Association primarily operated at this level, actively advocating for Soviet ideology, technology, and culture in China.
+To achieve this objective, it arranged nationwide lecture tours featuring teams of Soviet experts, artists, and intellectuals from various disciplines.
+See also Article 45.

-The Ministry of Education provides the state schools with funding, uniform standards, and curricula.
+The Ministry of Education provided the state schools with funding, uniform standards, and curricula.

-On 30 December, 1949, Qian Junrui stated that, except for some bad private schools which should be taken over, most private schools should be protected.
+On December 30, 1949, Qian Junrui stated that, except for some bad private schools which should be taken over, most private schools should be protected.
 The number of private schools increased rapidly.
-On 2 August, 1952, the Ministry of Education decided that private schools should be taken over completely.
+Not until August 2, 1952, the Ministry of Education decided that private schools should be taken over completely.

 Lacking fiscal and organizational capacity, the implementation and enforcement of a uniform national school system was doomed to fail.
-In 1953, as a result of the first 5 year plan (in which most resources are needed for direct economic development), it is decided that no additional state-run primary schools would be established in rural areas.
-Villages have the responsibility for their own primary education and have to establish minban schools on a voluntary basis.
-Funds are accumulated by "voluntary" donations, confiscated goods from the land reform activities, and special taxes and fees.
-Minban schools are often established in former ancestral halls and temples, without desks or chairs, and there is a shortage of teachers."While teachers lacked political power, they were also economically vulnerable.
-The near-total economic dependence of teachers on local communities made them particularly vulnerable to retribution from local power holders, who not only resented the economic costs of supporting local intellectuals but also sought to control the activities of schools"
+In 1953, as a result of the first 5 year plan (in which most resources are needed for direct economic development), it was decided that no additional state-run primary schools would be established in rural areas.
+Villages hadthe responsibility for their own primary education and had to establish minban schools on a voluntary basis.
+Funds were accumulated by "voluntary" donations, confiscated goods from the land reform activities, and special taxes and fees.
+Minban schools were often established in former ancestral halls and temples, without desks or chairs, and there was a shortage of teachers.

 Fig. 47.3 Worker-peasant enrollment 1951/1952 and 1952/1953 *